cmonagle/playlist-generator/PLAYLIST_CONFIG.md

 - Artist diversity statistics

 Adjust your weights and genres based on the results until you get playlists that match your preferences.

+## Tips for Configuration

+1. **Genre Selection**: Start broad and narrow down if playlists become too eclectic
+2. **Genre Filtering Logic**:
+   - Songs must match at least one `acceptable_genres` (if specified)
+   - Songs must NOT match any `unacceptable_genres` (if specified)
+   - If a song matches both acceptable and unacceptable genres, it will be excluded
+   - Use `unacceptable_genres` to fine-tune playlists by removing unwanted sub-genres
+3. **Preference Weights**: Think about what you want, not what's "good" or "bad"
+   - Discovery playlist: Low genre_coherence (0.1-0.3) for variety
+   - Workout playlist: Low bpm_transition_smoothness (0.2-0.4) for energy changes
+   - Study playlist: High genre_coherence (0.8-1.0) and bmp_transition_smoothness (0.8-1.0)
+4. **Discovery Mode**: Great for finding new music but can feel random
+5. **Target Length**: Consider listening context (commute = 20-30, workout = 40+)
+6. **Balancing Preferences**: Most playlists work well with values between 0.3-0.7 for most preferencesJSON object with the following structure: